vovacodes/find-duplicate-dependencies/README.md

-# find-duplicated-dependencies
+# find-duplicate-dependencies
-Find duplicated dependencies in your node_modules.
+Finds duplicate dependencies in your node_modules.
 Useful when use npm as a package manager for front-end.

 ## Install

 for CLI usage

 ```
-> npm install -g find-duplicated-dependencies
+> npm install -g find-duplicate-dependencies
 ```

 for API usage

 ```
-> npm install find-duplicated-dependencies
+> npm install find-duplicate-dependencies
 ```

 ## Usage